samis-group/homelab/README.md

 This repository contains all of my automations to install and configure everything in my homelab, from scratch.
 You are able to completely tear this down and rebuild it from Proxmox on bare metal.

-❗ **You need to install Proxmox on the bare metal manually.
-I use [ventoy](https://www.ventoy.net/en/index.html) as a solution to boot any ISO on any computer from a usb stick and run through steps manually.
-For me this works and I don't have to do it often.**

 ❗ **This project makes heavy use of `go-task` in order to run all of the automations in sequence.
 [Please download it from here](https://taskfile.dev/installation/) as you will need to use it to run the workstation.**

 ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
 There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
 Soz..**